 Participants will select and complete at least six experiences (about 9-12 hours) that have been identified as assisting teachers in meeting the outcomes of this endorsement.
 The experiences are either singular events, event series, online trainings or an individual consultation with an Institute for Teaching and Learning staff member.
 Events in this endorsement are usually open to the entire University, but some may be designed for specific departments or regional campuses.
 All participants must write and submit a written reflection to receive the endorsement.

-To find qualifiying events, visit the Institue for Teaching and Learning events page.
+To find qualifiying events, visit the Institute Event Calendar.
 Qualifying events are tagged: INCLUSIVE

 Dissemination and Sharing (optional)